 Self-Care for Introverts

 1. Turn off the noise

 As we learned, introverts are more sensitive to stimulation.
 Noise can be a big source of over stimulation, so sometimes I find it helpful to separate myself from any source of noise that’s overwhelming me.

 You can either enjoy silence, or put on relaxing background music.
-I love putting on some rain sounds on Youtube.
+I love putting rain, fireplace, or ocean ambience videos on Youtube.

 2. Turn off the lights

 Visual stimulation can run us down too.
 Sometimes turning off the lights and closing the blinds for a while can ease over stimulation.

 Or, you can just spend time in a room that feels calm and comforting to you.

 3. Nap or just lay down for 20 minutes